UA-112830647-1

 Day 16: Tatopani to Ghorepani (2,850m/9,350ft): (7 – 9 hours)

 Walk uphill passing the ethnic Thakali villages Sikha and Chitre to reach Ghorepani.
 Traversing through terraced fields admiring the surrounding verdant forest of rhododendron, birch, and magnolia.
-Reach beautiful village Ghorepani and stay overnight.
+Reach the beautiful village of Ghorepani and stay overnight.

 Included Meals: Breakfast, Lunch, and Dinner